openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 """""""""

 The '``llvm.seh.scope.begin``' and '``llvm.seh.scope.end``' intrinsics mark
-the boundary of a CPP object lifetime for Windows SEH Asynchrous Exception Handling (MSVC option -EHa).
+the boundary of a CPP object lifetime for Windows SEH Asynchronous Exception Handling (MSVC option -EHa).

 Semantics: